• Chaperoned — $450 + airfare

 Most nationalities do not require a visa for short stays in Ecuador.
 A valid passport is required, valid for at least six months beyond travel dates.
 Families should verify current requirements with their government.

 Most Galapagos tours are cruise-based and designed for adults.
-Our land-based program is structured specifically for high school students, with age-appropriate activities, teen-focused discussion groups, and meaningful service work on the mainland.
+Our land-based program is structured specifically for high school students, with age-appropriate activities, teen-focused discussion groups, and documented service work on the mainland.
 The combination of Andean homestay and island exploration creates a more complete picture of Ecuador.